garage-education/website/content/docs/apache-spark/16-spark-cluster-manager.md

 - The user configures the application to specify resources for the driver or only for executors.
 - The cluster manager directly manages the machines during the execution of the application.

+## Watch on Youtube

 {{< youtube Ew51l2veVxE >}}

+## Watch on our Servers

+{{< video src="https://garage-education.s3.amazonaws.com/spark-course/Ch.04-16-Spark-Cluster-Manager.mp4" controls="yes" >}}

-You can download the video by right clicking the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-16-Spark-Cluster-Manager.mp4)
+You can download the videog the link and chose save link as: [Download Video](https://garage-education.s3.amazonaws.com/spark-course/Ch.04-16-Spark-Cluster-Manager.mp4)